 technique, resulting in a significant reduction of the model

 parameters.
 To identify the model parameters, an immune

 the accuracy of the proposed model and the effectiveness of

 the smart pin torque and angular velocity are utilized for

 Royel, SA, Movassaghigilani, S, Kwok, NM & Ha, QP 2012, 'Smart Structures Using MR Dampers with Second Order Sliding Mode Control', Proc.
-2012 International Conference on Control, Automation and Information Sciences, International Conference on Control, Automation and Information Sciences, IEEE, Ho Chi Minh City, Vietnam, pp. 170-175.View/Download from: UTS OPUS or Publisher's site
+2012 International Conference on Control, Automation and Information Sciences, International Conference on Control, Automation and Information Sciences, IEEE, Ho Chi Minh City, Vietnam, pp. 170-175.View/Download from: Publisher's site